-(v) Impairment of financial assets
+(u) Impairment of financial assets

-The Group recognises a loss allowance for ECL on financial assets that are measured at amortised cost including trade and bill receivables, deposits and other receivables and bank and cash balances.
+The Group recognises a loss allowance for ECL on financial assets that are measured at amortised cost including trade receivables, deposits and other receivables, and bank and cash balances.
 The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.

-For trade and bill receivables that do not contain a significant financing component or when the Group applies the practical expedient of not adjusting the effect of a significant financing component, the Group applies the simplified approach in calculating ECL.
+For trade receivables that do not contain a significant financing component or when the Group applies the practical expedient of not adjusting the effect of a significant financing component, the Group applies the simplified approach in calculating ECL.
 Under the simplified approach, the Group does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECL at each reporting date.
-The ECL on trade and bill receivables are assessed on individual basis.
+The ECL on trade receivables are assessed on individual basis.